k4rina-k/mqminiproject/_pages/references.md

 2. Krishnan, K. (2025) Can We Predict Rectal Cancer Outcomes Using Clinical Data?
 A Comparative Analysis of Different Techniques.

 3. Mari A, Bromley TR, Izaac J, Schuld M, Killoran N. Transfer learning in hybrid classical-quantum neural networks.
 Quantum.
 2020;4:340. doi:https://doi.org/10.22331/q-2020-10-09-340

+4. Content based on lectures and workshops from the 2025 MathQuantum Fellowship